How to Setup Jenkins Build Agents on Kubernetes Pods

 Jenkins pod agent environment variables

-Also, as long as your Kubernetes cluster scales, you can scale your Jenkins build agents without any issues.
+Also, as long as your Kubernetes cluster scales, you can scale your Jenkins build agents without issues.

 Setting Up Jenkins Build Pods On Kubernetes

-To work on this setup we need the following.
+To work on this setup, we need the following.

 1. A working Kubernetes cluster.